-The Amended Royalty Agreement requires that bitumen be valued by a formula that references the value of bitumen based on a Canadian heavy oil reference price further adjusted to reflect quality and location differences between Syncrude's bitumen and the Canadian reference price bitumen.
+The Syncrude Royalty Amending Agreement requires that bitumen be valued by a formula that references the value of bitumen based on a Canadian heavy oil reference price further adjusted to reflect quality and location differences between Syncrude's bitumen and the Canadian reference price bitumen.
 In addition, the agreement provides that a minimum bitumen value, or "floor price", may be imposed in circumstances where Canadian heavy oil prices are temporarily suppressed relative to North American heavy oil prices.
+The Syncrude Participants and the Alberta government had been disputing the basis for determining the adjustments to reflect the quality and location differences and "floor price".
+In December 2013, the Syncrude Participants and the Alberta government settled the dispute and agreed upon the methodology for calculating the quality and location differences and "floor price" for the term of the Syncrude Royalty Amending Agreement (2009 to 2015).